 In addition, claims brought to our attention by plaintiffs' attorneys that contain allegations of patient injury are required to be investigated as complaints.
 In those cases in which da Vinci was used and the system cannot yet be ruled out as a cause or contributor of the alleged injury, these cases are reported to the FDA as MDRs.
 This has led to increases in MDRs.
 During the first quarter 2014, as agreed to by the FDA, MDR Policy Branch, we reported a summary level MDR for 1,406 events related to these claims.
-1,387 of these events relate to allegations of injuries that had not previously been reported to us and, subsequently, we had not reported them to the FDA; the remaining 19 events are supplemental reports to events related to allegations of injuries that had not previously reported to allegations of injuries that had not previously been reported to the FDA.
-In the second quarter of 2014, we filed a second summary level MDR for 455 events related to legal claims.
-219 of these events related to allegations of injuries that had not previously been reported to us and, subsequently, we had not reported to us and, subsequently, we had not reported them to the FDA; the remaining 236 events are supplemental reports to events previously reported to the FDA.
+1,387 of these events relate to allegations of injuries that had not previously been reported to us and, subsequently, we had not reported them to the FDA; the remaining 19 events are supplemental reports to events related to allegations of injuries that had not previously reported to us and, subsequently, we had not reported to the FDA.